-Hotels can be held liable for injuries to guests, and can be also held responsible for negligent acts of hotel employees.
-In this article, we'll look at both scenarios, and walk you through the elements that are necessary in order to bring a successful personal injury claim or lawsuit against a hotel.
+Hotels can be held liable for injuries to guests in a number of situations, from a slip and fall accident to an assault.
+In this article, we'll walk you through the elements you'll typically need to establish in order to bring a successful personal injury claim against a hotel.

-In order to hold a hotel legally responsible for injuries that occurred on the premises, you'll need to establish that the hotel was somehow negligent.
-That means showing that the hotel breached a duty owed to a person who was injured on the premises, and that the breach of duty caused the injury.
+In order to hold a hotel legally responsible for injuries that occurred on the premises, you'll probably need to establish that the hotel was somehow negligent.
+That means showing that the hotel breached a duty owed to you, and that the breach caused your injury.
 Let's look at each of these elements separately.

 A hotel has a general duty to exercise reasonable care in operating its business and protecting guests.
 A hotel guest, considered an "invitee" under premises liability law, is legally entitled to a high amount of protection.

-Common hotel duties include a duty to maintain adequate lighting, a duty to keep steps dry and unobstructed, and a duty to repair hotel defects.
+Common hotel duties include a duty to maintain adequate lighting, a duty to keep steps dry and unobstructed, and a duty to repair problems with hotel property, furniture, and equipment.
 Other general hotel duties and responsibilities to guests include:

 There is also a duty to reasonably construct hotel steps or warn guests of unusual staircase locations.
 Hotel guests have won lawsuits in which a hotel has been found liable for negligent design and construction where the staircase was located in a long hallway, there was no warning or caution sign, and the guests' inability to exit the hotel resulted in injuries.

-When a hotel does not inspect the premises, keep the premises reasonably safe, or fails to warn of dangerous conditions, it has breached its duty to guests.
-For example, when a hotel does not thoroughly clean its sheets, and bed bugs infect the bed, the hotel has breached its duty.
+When a hotel does not regularly inspect the premises, fails to keep the premises reasonably safe, or doesn't take reasonable steps to warn of dangerous conditions, it has likely breached its legal duty to guests.

 The final necessary element is harm.
 To succeed in a case against the hotel, the guest must experience an injury or some other loss.
 So, in a slip and fall case involving an obvious safety hazard, the guest must have been injured by the fall.
 It's not enough to show that there was a hazard, and that a fall occurred.

 In legalese, "damages" is the amount of money awarded to a successful plaintiff as compensation for injuries.
-Depending on the type and severity of a hotel guest’s injury, recoverable damages might include medical bills, lost wages, pain and suffering, mental anguish, and loss of companionship.
+Depending on the nature and extent of injuries suffered by the hotel guest, recoverable damages might include medical bills, lost wages, pain and suffering, mental anguish, and loss of companionship.